 .
 The registered office of the Company required by the Act to be maintained in the State of Delaware shall be the office of the initial registered agent named in the Delaware Certificate or such other office (which need not be a place of business of the Company) as the Class A Member may designate in the manner provided by Law.
 The registered agent of the Company in the State of Delaware shall be the initial registered agent named in the Delaware Certificate or such other Person or Persons as the Class A Member may designate in the manner provided by Law.
 The principal office of the Company in the United States shall be at such place as the Class A Member may designate, which need not be in the State of Delaware, and the Company shall maintain records there or such other place as the Class A Member shall designate and shall keep the street address of such principal office at the registered office of the Company in the State of Delaware.
 The Company may have such other offices as the Class A Member may designate.

 .
-The purposes of the Company are to engage in the following activities:    (i) entering into the G-Present Agreement and performing its obligations thereunder and acquiring the G-Present Member Interest pursuant thereto in consideration of a capital contribution of $255,000,000 to be made by the Company to G-Present and holding title to any capital contributions referred to in Article 4., (ii) issuing the Membership Interests referred to in Article 3, (iii) collecting cash proceeds from assets held by the Company and reinvesting proceeds in financial instruments pending distribution to Members upon dissolution of the Company or pursuant to Section 5.02, and otherwise servicing the assets held by the Company, (iv) making the distributions contemplated by Article 5, and (v) engaging in activities incidental to, resulting from, or otherwise necessary to facilitate, the activities referred to in the foregoing clauses (i) through (iv) and engaging in such actions as are expressly required to be taken pursuant to this Agreement.
+The purposes of the Company are to engage in the following activities:    (i) entering into the G-Present LLC Agreement and performing its obligations thereunder and acquiring the G-Present B Member Interest pursuant thereto in consideration of a capital contribution of $255,000,000 to be made by the Company to G-Present and holding title to any capital contributions referred to in Article 4., (ii) issuing the Membership Interests referred to in Article 3, (iii) collecting cash proceeds from assets held by the Company and reinvesting proceeds in financial instruments pending distribution to Members upon dissolution of the Company or pursuant to Section 5.02, and otherwise servicing the assets held by the Company, (iv) making the distributions contemplated by Article 5, and (v) engaging in activities incidental to, resulting from, or otherwise necessary to facilitate, the activities referred to in the foregoing clauses (i) through (iv) and engaging in such actions as are expressly required to be taken pursuant to this Agreement.
 The Company shall not engage in any activity other than those activities referred to in the preceding sentence.

 .
 Prior to the Company’s conducting business in any jurisdiction other than Delaware, the Class A Member shall cause the Company to comply, to the extent procedures are available and those matters are reasonably within the control of the Class A Member, with all requirements necessary to qualify the Company as a foreign limited liability company in that jurisdiction.
 At the request of the Class A Member, each Member shall execute, acknowledge, swear to, and deliver all certificates and other instruments conforming with this Agreement that are necessary or appropriate to qualify, continue, and terminate the Company as a foreign limited liability company in all such jurisdictions in which the Company may conduct business.